Higher derivatives of operator functions in ideals of von Neumann algebras: Introduction

 for all $b_1,\ldots,b_k \in \cI_{\sa}$. \end{thm} \begin{proof} Combine Theorem \ref{thm.deropfunc} and Corollary \ref{cor.PBkinOCk}. \end{proof}

-The treatment in \cite{nikitopoulosMOI} of operator-valued integrals and MOIs on non-separable Hilbert spaces is what allows us to avoid separability assumptions in the results above.
-Also, as promised at the end of the previous section, Theorems \ref{thm.mainopder} and \ref{thm.mainISNI}.\ref{item.fs} (together with Fact \ref{fact.Etau}) resolve the open problem (Problem 5.3.22 in \cite{skripka}) of finding general conditions for higher Fr\'{e}chet differentiability of operator functions in ideals of semifinite von Neumann algebras induced by (fully) symmetric Banach function spaces.
+Theorems \ref{thm.mainopder} and \ref{thm.mainISNI}\ref{item.Sp} generalize the best known results, from \cite{lemerdyskripka}, on differentiability of operator functions in the ideal $(\cI,\|\cdot\|_{\cI}) = (\cS_p(H),\|\cdot\|_{\cS_p})$ to the non-separable case when $p=1$.
+We do not, however, fully recover the optimal regularity on $f$, established in \cite{lemerdymcdonald}, when $p \in (1,\infty)$.
+Also, to the author's knowledge, the present paper's result on the ideal of compact operators (i.e., Theorems \ref{thm.mainopder} and \ref{thm.mainISNI}\ref{item.compact}) is new even when $H$ is separable.
+Finally, as promised at the end of the previous section, Theorems \ref{thm.mainopder} and \ref{thm.mainISNI}\ref{item.fs} (together with Fact \ref{fact.Etau}) make substantial progress on the open problem (Problem 5.3.22 in \cite{skripka}) of finding general conditions for higher Fr\'{e}chet differentiability of operator functions in ideals of semifinite von Neumann algebras induced by (fully) symmetric Banach function spaces.